Azurency/CQUI_Community-Edition/README.md

   * adding a GP filter to the policy card display in 063d3a668a06b49c9b2394e03cd5deb66b848210
   * adding a "Create Pin" hotkey in #117
   * fixing missing translations in #135
-* @OfekA for providing the improved resource dimming feature in #54
 * @RatchetJ for:
   * providing the civic/tech notifications at 50%/100% completion in #66 and 1148edc7ada9a649c15611ef78dbdc690c8adf30
   * improper camera centering on load in #86